pnp/pnpcore/docs/using-the-sdk/syntex-intro.md

 ```

 > [!Note]
-> You can set the optional ClassifyAndExtractAsync parameter `force` to true to have all files in the library (again) classified and extracted.
+> You can set the optional `ClassifyAndExtractAsync` method parameter `force` to true to have all files in the library (again) classified and extracted.